Scientific Name

 Use a gritty, well-drained, slightly acidic soil mix of two parts peat moss and one part sand, with bark chips mixed in to promote soil drainage.

-Keep the soil moist but not waterlogged during its growing season, which occurs from the early spring to late summer.
+Keep the soil moist but not waterlogged during its growing season, from the early spring to late summer.
 Never allow standing water on the soil's surface, but don't let the soil dry out completely.
 Let the topsoil dry out between waterings, but not the subsoil.

 Apply a balanced, general-purpose fertilizer every 2 to 4 weeks during the plant's growing season.
 Follow any instructions or warnings provided by the manufacturer when applying the fertilizer.